Charles Street

 • Do not purchase a U shape style air conditioner as they will not work in our slider style windows

 The safety of our residents and community members is extremely important to us.
 Remember that breaking the terms of your lease may lead to eviction.
+Any damages due to appliance leaking will be charged to the resident.

 Prohibited Appliances